A Platform for Reading

 We liked each other: From the first time we met, we just liked each other.
 Let’s ignore for a moment that a lot of beer was involved at SXSW.
 We’ve spent time with the Readability team, socially and professionally.
 It is so much easier to work with people you genuinely like.

 Shared vision: We both wanted to create the best and most beautiful reading app possible.
 Having the same goal of quality ensured that discussions were never wasted on politics or arguing over the direction of the product.
-All our energy went into making something we were both proud of—and that benefited both readers and publishers.
+All our energy went into making something we were both proud of—and tried to benefit both readers and publishers.

 Ownership: In order for this to succeed, we couldn’t treat this like a one-off project.
 We needed to have true ownership over the mobile product.
 It needed to be a long-term engagement, as it would require ongoing design and development beyond just the app submission.